 19. D’Banj feat.
 Snoop Dogg – Mr Endowed Remix

-Dbanj featuring Snoop Dogg paved the way for Nigeria artiste to collaborate with their USA counterparts.
-The single also laid the foundation for Dbanj collaboration with Kanye West.
+Dbanj’s song featuring Snoop Dogg paved the way for Nigerian artiste to collaborate with their USA counterparts.
+The single also laid the foundation for Dbanj’s collaboration with Kanye West.

 18. Sound Sultan – Mathematics

-Sound sultan’s single mathematics is a major part of people’s growing up.
+Sound Sultan’s single mathematics is a major part of every Nigeria’s growing up.
 He took people’s minds off love songs and party songs to address some of Nigeria’s socio-political issues.
-Sound Sultan creatively used a mathematical acronym BODMAS to prefer solutions to the country’s problems.
+Sound Sultan creatively used a mathematical acronym BODMAS to profer solutions to the country’s problems.

 17. Baba Fryo – Denge Pose

-Baba fryo Denge pose was an instant hit when he released it.
+Baba fryo’s Denge pose was an instant hit when he released it.
 It was part of the gala movement of the late ’90s which started in Ajeguunle Lagos.